The Finnish model

 The main objective of the Finnish model is to increase the wellbeing of children and young people.
 The aim is to enable every child and young person to have a leisure activity in connection with the school day that they enjoy and one that is free of charge.

-The Finnish model combines consultation of children and young people on leisure activities, coordination of existing good procedures and practices, and cooperation between schools and actors in leisure activities.
+The Finnish model combines consultation of children and young people on leisure activities, coordination of existing good procedures and practices, and cooperation between schools and leisure activity providers.
+The model was entered in the Youth Act in 2023.

 Henni Axelin, Deputy Director General

-Ministry of Education and Culture, Nuoriso- ja liikuntapolitiikan osasto (NUOLI), Division for Youth Work and Youth Policy Telephone:0295330205 [email protected]
+Ministry of Education and Culture, Nuoriso- ja liikuntapolitiikan osasto (NUOLI), Nuorisotyön ja -politiikan vastuualue (NV) Telephone:0295330205 Email Address:

 Iina Berden, Ministerial Adviser

-Ministry of Education and Culture, Kulttuuri- ja taidepolitiikan osasto (KUPO), Taiteen ja kulttuuriperinnön vastuualue (TAKU) Telephone:0295330069 [email protected]
+Ministry of Education and Culture, Kulttuuri- ja taidepolitiikan osasto (KUPO), Taiteen ja kulttuuriperinnön vastuualue (TAKU) Telephone:0295330069 Email Address: